Updated July 24, 2019

 Adaptive Dynamic Momentum is impressively accurate in identifying the direction and degree of momentum in an investment trend as well as the probability that that trend will continue.
 No one wants to purchase a previously successful fund that proceeds to fall off a cliff.

 It is important to note that Adaptive Dynamic Momentum is not a surefire cure for the doldrums experienced by tactical strategies when markets are experiencing a shift in trends.
-The true benefits of Tactical Asset Allocation are always measured across a full market cycle.
+The true benefits of Tactical Asset Allocation are always measured across a full market cycle (see What Is A Full Market Cycle And Why Should I Care?.
 Regardless, Adaptive Dynamic Momentum steadily and repeatedly outperforms single and weighted period momentum across virtually every specialized and diversified basket of funds I’ve tested.

 Why Adaptive Dynamic Momentum and Why Now?